ufukasia/Adaptive-VIO-Odometry/README.md

-# Adaptive Visual-Inertial Odometry Using SuperGlue and Dynamic EKF
+# Adaptive Visual-Inertial Odometry Using SuperGlue and Dynamic EKF with Information-Based Confidence Estimation

 ATTENTION: COPYRIGHT NOTICE